Attention thrashing, part 2: forgetting is a feature

 Active memory

-The deeper problem isn't eviction policy.
-Context windows are passive stores that do not track what changed.
+Eviction policy is only the visible part.
+Context windows store old and new statements side by side without recording which one supersedes the other.
 If you tell the model "the API endpoint is /v1/users" and later say "we migrated to /v2/users," both facts persist with no versioning signal.

 When a Linux kernel hangs, you attach an eBPF probe and trace syscalls in real time.
 LLMs need similar observability; you cannot manage context you cannot see aging.

 The industry keeps pushing longer context because it is a tractable engineering problem.
 Active state management is harder because it requires the model to update, invalidate, and version facts as the world changes.
-That forces semantics, not just storage.
+That means deciding which facts are still valid, not just storing more text.